jaokim/jaokim.github.io/_posts/2022-08-31-using-the-jdk-flight-recorder.md

          src="/images/using-the-jdk-flight-recorder-img/deldur.png"
          width="100%"/>
   <br>
-    <span>When setting `delay=5m`, and `duration=15m`, the recording will start after 5 minutes, and record for 15 minutes.</span>
+    <span>When setting <code>delay=5m</code>, and <code>duration=15m</code>, the recording will start after 5 minutes, and record for 15 minutes.</span>
   </p>

 For instance, if you issue the below `JFR.start` jcmd at 08:00, the `delay=4h` will make your recording start at 12:00, and `duration` will give you 15 minutes worth of JFR data in the `diagnosis.jfr` file.
-The `delay` option can also be used just to delay recording only a few seconds in order to get the JVM to "warm up", as to not record JVM internal processes such as JIT compilation, etc -- depending on your needs.
+The `delay` option can also be used just to delay recording a few seconds in order to get the JVM to "warm up", as to not record JVM internal processes such as JIT compilation, etc -- depending on your needs.

 ```
 jcmd 27016 JFR.start delay=4h,duration=15m,filename=diagnosis.jfr